Lydia-Strough/Lydia-Strough_Python_100DaysOfCode/Day2/README.md

 ## Key Topics Covered

 - **Primitive Data Types:** I learned about essential data types in Python, including strings, integers, floats, and booleans.
-Understanding these foundational data types is crucial for building more complex programs.
 - **Type Error, Type Checking, Type Conversion:** I gained insights into handling type errors, checking data types using the `type()` function, and converting data between different types.
 - **Mathematical Operations:** This section focused on arithmetic operations in Python, such as addition, subtraction, multiplication, division, and exponents.
-These operations are essential for performing calculations within programs.
 - **Number Manipulation and F-strings:** This section covered techniques for manipulating numbers, such as rounding and formatting output using f-strings.
-F-strings are a powerful way to format strings and include variables seamlessly.

 ## Coding Exercises